UNIVERSITY OF TEXAS HEALTH SCIENCE CENTER AT SAN ANTONIO

 Clinical Research Core (RC2)

-Leader 1: Sara Espinoza, MD, MS espinozas2@uthscsa.edu
+Leader 1: Elena Volpi, MD, PhD volpi@uthscsa.edu

 The overarching goal of RC2 is to offer comprehensive, centralized, clinical trial support for study design, regulatory compliance, recruitment, retention, assessment, procedures, pharmacology, and data management.
 RC2 achieves its mission through the following Aims: